lalrow/The-AI-Engineer-Challenge/REPORT.md

 > “Build an end-to-end prototype and deploy to local host with a front end (Vercel deployment not required).”

 ✅ Completed prototype includes FastAPI backend, Next.js frontend, and Qdrant vector store integration.
-✅ Tested locally with OpenAI API and Cohere Reranker enabled.
+✅ Tested locally with OpenAI API and Cohere Reranker integrated into the backend pipeline.

 **Run Commands**